Year of the Villain: Critical reception

 The one-shots of this crossover received generally positive reviews.
 According to Comic Book Roundup, the one-shots received an average score of 7.8 out of 10.

 Future

-Between July 2018 and March 2019, Scott Snyder announced Year of the Villain will be followed by Dark Nights: Death Metal, a crossover event for 2020, which will be the sequel to Dark Nights: Metal.
+Between July 2018 and March 2019, Scott Snyder announced Year of the Villain will be followed by Dark Nights: Death Metal, a crossover event for 2020 that is a sequel to Dark Nights: Metal.
 Snyder stated: "Everything is coming back, we want to pay it forward.
 The Omega Titans, Barbatos, the Forge, it's all coming back.
 Everything you read, our goal is to reward.
 All of it culminates in like a year in like a Metal event."